 Since you’re limited to 160 characters in your bio, include keywords that describe your brand or business.
 Also, consider using a shortened URL (which you can create with websites like Bitly) to make your bio more clickable and clean.

 Update your bio with relevant campaign hashtags if/when you have them.
 For example, a beauty brand may have just released a new line of eyeshadow palettes they want to promote for fall with the hashtag #FallingForShadows, but change it in winter to promote a new line of hand creams with warm fragrance notes, and update it to be #SofterThanSnow come early November.

-Your handle can be changed at any point so long as it’s not already taken.
+Your handle can be changed at any point, so long as it’s not already taken.
 Don’t give your followings whiplash, though, and abuse the ability to change it.
 You should strive to get it right off the bat, or only update it when undergoing a brand makeover.
 To succeed with Twitter, you want to have a natural evolution and consistency.

 Since you are limited to 15 characters, you’ll want to be as clever and concise as possible.
 Don’t mislead your audiences with your Twitter handle.
 Properly reflect your culture, purpose, services, business, etc. and lead your audiences to your ultimate end-goals with every section update.